AbanoubSamir004/Time_Frequency_Analysis/README.md

 - Data visualization: The spectrogram is often visualized using a heatmap, where the color represents the amplitude of the frequency content at each point in time.

+- ITPC: The intertrial phase coherence (ITPC) is a measure of the consistency of the phase of a neural response across trials.
+The ITPC is computed by averaging the absolute value of the complex-valued mean of the cross-trial phase difference between the response and a reference signal.

 ![ff562104-7ffd-4ab5-a651-af243d004e5f](https://user-images.githubusercontent.com/60902991/212781411-4336ebef-1d17-4a2d-84c6-1b8cac541623.png)